Dilant/BMETutorial/src/en/glossary/assets-in-menu.md

 `Create ...`

-## Levelinfo
+## Level Info

 `LevelInfo`

 ### `MapName`

-You can use unicode charactors, though non-ASCII characters will display as blank suqares.
+You can use unicode characters, though non-ASCII characters will display as blank squares.
 They'll behave well in game.

 ### `AuthorName`